Breaking Barriers: How We Make Websites Accessible – Part 2

 To implement the 1.2.5 Audio Description (Prerecorded) WCAG recommendation, we take the following steps:

-Whether we can implement this guideline depends on the specific details of your design and the files that you provide.
+NOTE Whether we can implement this guideline depends on the specific details of your design and the files that you provide.

 The WCAG 1.3.4 Orientation recommendation emphasizes the importance of creating digital content that is flexible across different device orientations.